ZijinZheng/iRobot-HLI-Definition/README.md

 ## IF

-There are several pre-defined operators in HLProgram:
+There are several pre-defined operators in `HLProgram`:

     EQUAL
     NOT_EQUAL